Five Reasons why Nurses can Benefit from LinkedIn

 While LinkedIn was originally used as a place to post an online resume, the service now offers many other useful features.
-From professional groups and networking opportunities to job postings and direct connections with recruiters, LinkedIn is a treasure trove of people, valuable content, and offers enormous potential for those prepared to learn and engage with it.
+From professional groups and networking opportunities to job postings and direct connections with recruiters, LinkedIn is a treasure trove of people, and valuable content, and offers enormous potential for those prepared to learn and engage with it.

-Through online and face-to-face networking, nurses can make friends, nurture connections, and foster symbiotic relationships that provide the nurse networker with their own personal brain-trust of colleagues.
+Through online and face-to-face networking, nurses can make friends, nurture connections and foster symbiotic relationships that provide the nurse networker with their own personal brain-trust of colleagues.

-On LinkedIn, nurses can use the search engine as a means to locate, identify, and reach out to professionals around the world they would like to meet.
+On LinkedIn, nurses can use the search engine as a means to locate, identify and reach out to professionals around the world they would like to meet.
 The individuals that nurses can connect with may include:

-Users of LinkedIn can search for jobs, meet recruiters, research employers, and spark conversations and connections with valuable individuals.
+Users of LinkedIn can search for jobs, meet recruiters, research employers and spark conversations and connections with valuable individuals.

 Recruiters use the search function on LinkedIn to seek out potential candidates for open positions.
 In fact, some recruiters will reserve certain positions solely for posting on LinkedIn, and individual users can tag their profile as open to job recruitment.